Skip to main content

 The Prevention Of Parasitic Infections In domestic cats that have been infected with intestinal parasites, spaying or neutering is essential in preventing the re-infestation of these parasites.
 Parasites are transmitted by means of animals, insects and humans.
 Cats that are living in unsanitary conditions are particularly susceptible to parasitic infection.
 When feline infectious diseases are present in an area, there are precautions that need to be taken to prevent re-infection.
 Cats that have intestinal parasites should be evaluated for treatment and should be treated before any other cat in the household becomes infected.

 Caring For Your Kitten Health and well being depend on you.
 It is up to you to ensure a healthy environment for them from birth to adulthood.
 By taking responsibility for your cat and ensuring that it has a safe and healthy home you will help ensure their long and healthy life span.
-You can also read about lykoi cat
+Y

 Comments